Engineering an IoT-Edge-Cloud Computing System Architecture: Lessons Learnt from An Undergraduate Lab Course: NoteLab architecture design

-In the remaining parts of the reference architecture, the interface between the Kafka based edge-cloud connector and Firebase real-time database is based on a Firebase proprietary communication implementation over websockets.
+In the remaining parts of the reference architecture, the interface between the Kafka based edge-cloud connector and Firebase database is based on a Firebase proprietary communication implementation over websockets.
 In the high-level overview we saw that the communication protocols and interfaces between proxy solution and edge-cloud connector are based on publish/subscribe paradigm.
-In the implementation this is achieved with interfacing the Kafka based connector (which consists of multiple components, one being a Kafka broker) with Kafka producer as the northbound interface on the implemented proxy solutions (mqtt, http or coap proxy).
+In the implementation this is achieved with interfacing the Kafka based connector (comprised of multiple components, one being a Kafka broker) with Kafka producer as the northbound interface on the implemented proxy solutions.
 The communication protocol used here is Kafka's native binary TCP protocol, an integral part of Kafka implementation which as such is not required for students to understand all the details.
-Instead, students are instructed that when the software tools require native protocols to be used, it is necessary to develop and deploy the corresponding \emph{proxies}, as described in detail in the following sections.
+Instead, students are instructed that when the software tools require native protocols to be used, it is necessary to develop the corresponding \emph{proxies}, as described in detail in the following sections.